aqiu384/p5r-walkthrough/src/metaverse.md

 * They have the same resistances and skills as their normal counterparts
 * Disaster Shadows will immediately counter any skill that does not down them with heavy damage
 * Upon defeat they explode dealing heavy damage to all remaining enemies
-* Disaster Shadows drop dirty armor and rarer items upon defeat
+* Disaster Shadows drop rarer items upon defeat

 #### Will Seeds (Royal)
 * All human rulers have 3 Will Seeds hidden throughout their palace